Omar-p/manara-aws-2/README.md

 # Scalable Web Application with ALB and Auto Scaling

 This document outlines the cloud architecture for the **Scalable Web Application with ALB and Auto Scaling**, implemented using core AWS services to ensure high availability, scalability, and secure operations.
-This solution does not include AWS CDK or CloudFormation templates, as per project requirements.
+This solution does not include AWS CDK or CloudFormation templates.

 ---